Women's Armed Services Integration Act: History

 On May 26, the Senate unanimously approved the bill.
 The House approved it on June 2 with a vote of 206 to 133.
 President Truman signed the bill on June 12, 1948.

 The Navy swore in its first six women enlistees on July 7, 1948, and later that year commissioned as a lieutenant commander Frances Lois Willoughby, who had served in World War II in the Naval Reserve, its first female doctor.
 Hundreds began basic training in the Army before the end of the year.
 The Marine Corps launched its program by inducting some of its women reservists and those who served in the Marine Corps Women's Reserve in World War II.
 The New York Times referred to them as "'Marinettes'".

 Despite the passage of the act, the Army established, in October 1949, a regulation that mothers with dependent children were ineligible to serve in the military, and female servicewomen with children under the age of 18 were to be discharged.
 This regulation remained in place until federal legislation in the 1970s established the inclusion of women with children in the armed forces.

+In 1967, Public Law 90-160 was passed with which removed the 1948 2% cap on the number of enlisted women allowed in the military, as well as removing the 10% cap on officers.
+However, § 6398 mandated that any woman at the rank of O-6 (captain in the USN, colonel in the Army, Air Force, and Marines) retire on the first month after completing 30 years of service.

 In 1998, a ceremony commemorating the 50th anniversary of the Women's Armed Services Act was held at the Women in Military Service for America (WIMSA) Memorial in Arlington National Cemetery.
 Deputy Secretary of Defense John J. Hamre delivered the keynote address.